niaid/spice/help/matrixformat.md

 Shown below is a graphical illustration of the various elements of a matrix-encoded data file.
 This is actually the data included with the documentation, from the file `DemoData 04.txt`.
 Only a portion of this file is shown for clarity.

+Fig. B: Major components of the matrix format
 ![Fig. B: Major components of the matrix format](images/matrixa.jpg "Fig. B: Major components of the matrix format")

 *Figure B* shows the various major components of the data file: the optional comment line (the first few comment lines will be drawn in the SPICE Window to help identify the data set); the definition of the number of variables; the common variable definition lines; the matrix variable definition lines; the matrix header row; and finally, the matrix itself.

+Fig. C: Variable definitions of the matrix format
 ![Fig. C: Variable definitions of the matrix format](images/matrixb.jpg "Fig. C: Variable definitions of the matrix format")

 *Figure C* shows the variable definitions.
 All variable definitions begin with the variable name.
 The text in this first column can be anything; it is what is drawn in the SPICE Graphics (and menus) to identify the variables.
 For Common Variables, this column can be followed by the values; you do not need to specify all (or even any) of the possible values; SPICE will determine the range of values by looking at the matrix.
 However, you can control the order of the bars (categories) in the Bar Charts by specifying the order of the values manually.